- Education Home

 Grades K-3

-This newly revised lesson puts students in the shoes of Minnesota kids growing up during the Great Depression.
+This lesson puts students in the shoes of Minnesota kids growing up during the Great Depression.
 Through the use of artifacts, photos, and primary sources, students explore themes of family, work, education, and play while comparing life in the 1930s to today.Native Americans and the Fur Trade

 Grades 3-8